Teaching the Nature of Science using Pseudoscience

 Then I challenge students with the famous "basketball" video that dramatically proves what poor observers people are; why we need experiments; why different groups need to repeat the same experiment.
 This video is produced by Daniel J. Simmons.
 (Buy the DVD.
 It is inexpensive).
 It must be introduced carefully.
 You say to students, "There are 6 students in this video and they will be passing 3 basketballs among themselves.
 3 students are dressed in black, and 3 in white.
 Count ONLY the passes from white to white.
 Do not count black to white, white to black, or black to black.
 Count to yourself.
 DO NOT MAKE ANY NOISE OR COMMENTS ALOUD."
 Give these instructions, then run the video.
 In any large class about half the students will entirely miss an unexpected appearance of a 6 foot gorilla in the middle of the video!
 This video, more than any other one item, convinces students that they really can be fooled.
 Maybe they DO need science!

 I emphasize that science is not the only way of knowing, (religion and philosophy are others) but it is a SPECIFIC way of knowing.
 If something does not follow science procedure, it is not science.
 I point out that science is a uniquely powerful way of trying not to fool yourself (or be fooled by others).

 Do religion and science conflict?
 They need not, but they can.
-Galileo quote, "The Bible tells how to go in the world, science tells how the world goes… " Galileo said the earth orbits the sun, was put under house arrest 19 years until he died.
+Galileo said, "The Bible tells how to go in the world, science tells how the world goes."
+Galileo said the earth orbits the sun, was put under house arrest 19 years until he died.
 I ask students why they think this was.

 I assign a homework, "Some people say you can stand eggs on the Equinox."